s1t5/mail-archiver/README.md

 - Bootstrap 5 and Chart.js for frontend

 ## 🤝 Contributing
 Contributions welcome!
 Please open an Issue or Pull Request.
+Also feel free to contact me by mail.

 ## 💖 Support the Project
 If you find this project useful and would like to support its continued development, you can buy me a coffee!
 Your support helps me dedicate more time and resources to improving the application and adding new features.
 While financial support is not required, it is greatly appreciated and helps ensure the project's ongoing maintenance and enhancement.